 To stay focused on what matters most, we have expanded on our definition of “sustainability” and the core values that keep us motivated:

 It excites us to contribute to our local community.
 By keeping our work local, we feel and see the benefits of our efforts.
 We love connecting people and take pride in building upon our own networks.
-We look for opportunities to empower others to expand their own sense of community, and truly believe in ‘people power’ to make change happen.

-We are Canadian and embrace the place we live, and enjoy travelling to help us understand our place in the world.
 In true West Coast style, we’re inspired by the balance within nature, and similarly value balance in our personal lives.
 As such, projects focused on environmental conservation and education are of particular interest to us.

 We enjoy the challenge of using our imaginations to visually translate and communicate new ideas.
 Exploring both the big picture and the small details, and the “why” behind our projects, gets us excited about working through design problems.
-Who knows where we’ll end up creatively?
-And what sustainability issues we could contribute to?
-It’s an exciting time to be in design.